laravel/jetstream-docs/2.x/installation.md

 composer require laravel/jetstream
 ```

 After installing the Jetstream package, you may execute the `jetstream:install` Artisan command.
 This command accepts the name of the stack you prefer (`livewire` or `inertia`).
 In addition, you may use the `--teams` switch to enable team support.
-The `jetstream:install` command also install a suite of "feature" tests that provide test coverage for the features provided by Jetstream.
+The `jetstream:install` command will also install a suite of "feature" tests that provide test coverage for the features provided by Jetstream.

 **You are highly encouraged to read through the entire documentation of [Livewire](https://laravel-livewire.com) or [Inertia](https://inertiajs.com) before beginning your Jetstream project.**